Ariane 5

-Ariane 5 is a retired European heavy-lift space launch vehicle operated by Arianespace for the European Space Agency (ESA).
+Ariane 5 (/fr/) is a retired European heavy-lift space launch vehicle operated by Arianespace for the European Space Agency (ESA).
 It was launched from the Guiana Space Centre (CSG) in French Guiana.
 It was used to deliver payloads into geostationary transfer orbit (GTO), low Earth orbit (LEO) or further into space.
 The launch vehicle had a streak of 82 consecutive successful launches between 9 April 2003 and 12 December 2017.
 In development since 2014, Ariane 6, a direct successor system was first launched in 2024.

-The system was designed as an expendable launch vehicle by the Centre national d'études spatiales (CNES), the French government's space agency, in cooperation with various European partners.
+The system was designed as an expendable launch vehicle by the Centre National d'Études Spatiales (CNES), the French government's space agency, in cooperation with various European partners.
 Despite not being a direct derivative of its predecessor launch vehicle program, it was classified as part of the Ariane rocket family.
 Aérospatiale, and later ArianeGroup, was the prime contractor for the manufacturing of the vehicles, leading a multi-country consortium of other European contractors.
 Ariane 5 was originally intended to launch the Hermes spacecraft, and thus it was rated for human space launches.

 Since its first launch, Ariane 5 was refined in successive versions: "G", "G+", "GS", "ECA", and finally, "ES".
 The system had a commonly used dual-launch capability, where up to two large geostationary belt communication satellites can be mounted using a SYLDA (Système de Lancement Double Ariane, meaning "Ariane Double-Launch System") carrier system.
 Up to three, somewhat smaller, main satellites are possible depending on size using a SPELTRA (Structure Porteuse Externe Lancement Triple Ariane, which translates to "Ariane Triple-Launch External Carrier Structure").
 Up to eight secondary payloads, usually small experiment packages or minisatellites, could be carried with an ASAP (Ariane Structure for Auxiliary Payloads) platform.

 Following the launch of 15 August 2020, Arianespace signed the contracts for the last eight Ariane 5 launches, before it was succeeded by the new Ariane 6 launcher, according to Daniel Neuenschwander, director of space transportation at the ESA.
 Ariane 5 flew its final mission on 5 July 2023.